-The CB-PA2 focus area is located south of Carlsbad Village Drive and CB-PA1.
-This priority area drains south towards Agua Hedionda Lagoon (Figure 3).
-This area is a mixture of single family residential properties, commercial and multi-family land uses and includes homes, commercial buildings, apartment complexes, common areas, a school and recreational park areas.
-These facilities have a high concentration of landscaping and turf areas, which are known types of contributors to non-storm water discharge resulting and potential pollutant loadings.
+The AH16C-61 focus area is located south of Carlsbad Village Drive and drains towards the Agua Hedionda Lagoon (see Figure 2).
+This area is a mixture of single-family residential, commercial and multi-family land uses and includes homes, commercial buildings, apartment complexes, common areas, a school, and recreational park areas that include landscaping and turf, which are known types of contributors to bacteria.
+All inventoried industrial, commercial, and residential properties within the focus area are considered high priority and inspected at least annually.